 And finally, Kengo Kuma thanked his muse.
 “My everyday life is about materials," Kuma explained.
 "I am always trying to bring a new softness to my projects through them.
 We have so much freedom today to explore the possibilities of materials and for that I am very thankful."

 Pei’s famed glass superstructure welcomed 1,200 designers, architects, and other industry professionals in black-tie attire.
-Additionally, seven students and a faculty member from Auburn University’s College of Architecture, Design, and Construction were in attendance, courtesy of sponsorship from design luminaries Richard and Catherine Frinier.
+Additionally, seven students and a faculty member from Auburn University's College of Human Sciences Interior Design Program were in attendance, courtesy of sponsorship from design luminaries Richard and Catherine Frinier.
 The students were hand selected via an intensive academic process for their knowledge of the event’s 35-year history, as well as their genuine enthusiasm for the design profession.

 Architecture firm Tsao & McKown again teamed up with Sunbrella and Sunbrella Contract to create the hall’s impressive entrance.
 While the structure remained the same as last year — strategically draped Sunbrella performance fabric strips and cords hung from the ceiling, playing with viewer perceptions and drawing focus to the banquet area — the colors diverged from 2017’s muted palette, taking on a gradient look in warm browns, fiery reds, and creamy whites.
 This abundance of fabric will be donated to Materials for the Arts post-event.